ochairo/vanillante/README.md

 ## Overview

 This is a starter template project for single page applications in vanilla-ts.
-It is framework agnostic with minimal runtime dependencies, enabling easy customization with
+It is Framework-Agnostic with minimal runtime dependencies, enabling easy customization with
 frameworks and libraries.

 ## Technology stack